finos/common-domain-model/documentation/source/cdm-overview.rst

 ISDA CDM Distribution
 ^^^^^^^^^^^^^^^^^^^^^

 The ISDA CDM distribution is openly accessible to all industry participants and can also be downloaded.
 The ISDA CDM is distributed subject to the ISDA CDM open source licence.
+The CDM `governance framework`_ regulates the development of the CDM in open source.

 Components
 """"""""""